elinskyj/dotfiles/README.md

 ## Customization

-Feel free to customize the dotfiles to suit your preferences.
-Any changes you make to the files in the repository will be reflected when you stow the configurations again.
+Feel free to customize the dotfiles in the repository to suit your preferences.
+Since Stow uses symlinks, any changes made to the repository files are instantly reflected in the linked locations

 ## Unstowing Dotfiles